damageless/MyoTaskerPlugin/README.md

 Version
 ----

+1.0.3 - Service now restarts on boot and tries to connect to any Myo.
+Added simple support for an unlock gesture (not currently configurable).

 1.0.2 - Fixed another crash when the service was killed, added initial support for Settings.

 1.0.1 - Fixed crash when no pose was selected, added 'done' button